Stere Zeană

 Stere Zeană (born 26 March 1926, date of death unknown) was a Romanian footballer who played as a striker.
 He was also a manager.
+Zeană was an ethnic Aromanian, having been born in an Aromanian family.
+He had a son, Cornel Zeană, who became a physician.

 International career

 Stere Zeană played one friendly match for Romania, on 19 September 1954 under coach Ștefan Dobay in a 5–1 loss against Hungary.